-7.18.2.2 If the DTC recommends option (b), the recommendation shall be forwarded to the ITRC for a vote.
+7.21.2.2 If the DTC recommends option (b), the recommendation shall be forwarded to the ITRC for a vote.
 Following the ITRC vote (or JTRC vote if the DTC and ITRC disagree), the recommendation shall be transmitted to the Superintendent/President for presentation to the Board of Trustees for action as required by Education Code sections 87608.5 and 87610(a).

-7.18.3 Student evaluations will be conducted in the Spring semester on the same basis as during the Fall semester.
-Spring semester student evaluations will be considered by the DTC and the JTRC during the third contract evaluation process.
+7.21.3 Student evaluations will be conducted in the Spring semester on the same basis as during the Fall semester.
+Spring semester student evaluations will be considered by the DTC and the ITRC during the third contract evaluation process.

 Evaluation Procedures - Third Contract

-7.19 The evaluation of a contract faculty member who has been granted a third contract shall consider five to six elements: a peer evaluation, student evaluations (including prior Fall student evaluations and the student evaluations from the Spring semesters of the second and third contracts), management evaluations, a self-maintained file provided by the contract faculty member, a self-evaluation, and whether problems that were identified or areas that were rated as needs improvement or unsatisfactory in prior evaluations have been addressed and resolved by the contract faculty member.
-In addition, the evaluation will identify, if necessary, problems which arose subsequent to the evaluations in the second contract period.
-The procedures contained in sections 7.16.1 through 7.16.4 shall apply to each evaluation made during the period of the third contract.
-The provisions of section 7.20, inclusive, complete the evaluation process for the third contract.
+7.22 The evaluation of a contract faculty member who has been granted a third contract shall consider five to six elements: a peer evaluation, student evaluations (including prior Fall student evaluations and the student evaluations from the Spring semesters of the second and third contracts), Administrator evaluations, a faculty self-maintained file provided by the contract faculty member, a self-evaluation, and whether problems that were identified or areas that were rated as needs improvement or unsatisfactory in prior evaluations have been addressed and resolved by the contract faculty member..
+The procedures contained in sections 7.19 and 7.20, inclusive, shall apply to each evaluation made during the period of the third contract.
+The provisions of section 7.21, inclusive, complete the evaluation process for the third contract.

-7.20 Following receipt of evaluation information and materials provided by the DTC. the JTRC shall assume the responsibility of the DTC and shall consider each element of the evaluation set forth in section 7.19 and shall issue an overall evaluation for each Fall semester.
+7.21 Following receipt of evaluation information and materials provided by the DTC, the ITRC shall assume the responsibility of the DTC and shall consider each element of the evaluation set forth in section 7.20 and shall issue an overall evaluation for each Fall semester.

-7.20.1 For the Fall semester evaluation in the first year of the third contract, no recommendation will be made with regard to a contract faculty member’s future employment with the District.
+7.21.1 For the Fall semester evaluation in the first year of the third contract, no recommendation will be made with regard to a contract faculty member’s future employment with the District.
 The Spring semester student evaluation in the first year of the third contract will be conducted on the same basis as the Spring semester student evaluations made during the first and second contracts.

-7.20.2 The JTRC shall attach a recommendation to the evaluation for the Fall semester of the second year of the third contract.
-The JTRC shall recommend one of two options: (a) that the District offer the contract faculty member employment as a tenured employee, or (b) that the District not grant tenure to the contract faculty member.
+7.21.2 The ITRC shall attach a recommendation to the evaluation for the Fall semester of the second year of the third contract.
+The ITRC shall recommend one of two options: (a) that the District offer the contract faculty member employment as a tenured employee, or (b) that the District not grant tenure to the contract faculty member.
 There will be no student evaluation for the Spring semester of the second year of the third contract.

-7.20.3 If the ITRC does not support the recommendation of the DTC, the JTRC will be formed to make a recommendation to the Superintendent/President for presentation to the Board of Trustees.
-However, if there is concurrence between the ITRC and the DTC and manager recommendations, the ITRC recommendation shall be transmitted to the Superintendent/ President for presentation to the Board of Trustees for action as required by Education Code sections 87609 and 87610(b).
+7.21.3 If the ITRC does not support the recommendation of the DTC, the JTRC will be formed to make a recommendation to the Superintendent/President for presentation to the Board of Trustees.
+However, if there is concurrence between the ITRC and the DTC and administrator recommendations, the ITRC recommendation shall be transmitted to the Superintendent/ President for presentation to the Board of Trustees for action as required by Education Code sections 87609 and 87610(b).